 Life Events Experienced Since Discharge.
 Mothers also completed the Life Events Questionnaire (LEQ; Norbeck, 1984; Sarason, Johnson, & Siegel, 1978) in order to account for any additional stressful experiences post-discharge from the MBU.
 The LEQ is an 82-item questionnaire covering life events in 11 different areas (e.g., health, work, love and marriage, financial).
 Participants first note which of the listed events they have experienced, indicate whether the event was “good” or “bad”, and then rate each experienced event on a 4-point scale denoting the amount of impact the event had on the participant’s life: “no effect” (scored 0) to “great effect” (scored 3).
 The scored for the “bad” events were summed to give a score for negative life events.

 Infant–Mother Attachment Security.
 After a short break, mother–infant attachment security was assessed using the strange situation procedure (Ainsworth et al., 1978).
 Infants were classified into one of four categories: secure, insecure-avoidant, insecure-resistant, insecure-disorganized (Ainsworth et al., 1978; Main & Solomon, 1986, 1990).
 All of the strange situations from the intervention group were double coded, and 16 of the 30 standard care group strange situations were double coded.
 One of the trained and reliable coders was blind to the hypotheses of the study, the nature of the sample, and all other measures.
 The second trained and reliable researcher was blind to participants’ group status (intervention or standard care).
 Inter-rater reliability using the four-way classification system was = .85, and a consensus was reached on all disagreements.

+Data Analysis

+We tested differences in attachment security and organization between the standard care and intervention groups using chi-square and categorizing attachment as dichotomous (secure vs insecure and organized vs disorganized).
+Given the small cell sizes, Fisher’s exact test was used to calculate the probability level.
+We again used Bayes as an estimator using JASP 0.7.5 Beta 2 (REF) to show the strength of the evidence for one model over the alternative, similar to Study 1.

 Results